clm133/corosync_project_capstone/virtualbox_setup.md

 ![This is where a screenshot should go](screenshots/network_setup/network_setup09.jpg "this is a description")
 15. Finally, make sure you still have access to the internet through eth0. just ping www.google.com and see if you get anything.
 16. Congratulations! our network is setup!

+## Getting Corosync and Pacemaker installed
+* This section is still under construction.
+I primarily followed this guide: http://clusterlabs.org/quickstart-ubuntu.html to get things running.
+I will flesh this out further later.